Off the Planckian Locus: Using 2D Chromaticity to Improve In-Camera Color: Introduction

 Digital cameras perform a wide range of in-camera processing routines to convert sensor-specific RGB responses into the final output image~\cite{Delbracio2021MobileCP}.
 A critical component of the in-camera processing pipeline is the colorimetric mapping stage, which performs illumination correction followed by a color space transformation (CST) to map sensor values to a standard color space such as CIE XYZ~\cite{xyz}.
 The accuracy of this colorimetric mapping directly impacts color reproduction quality across different lighting conditions.

 The current in-camera colorimetric mapping method was developed when early digital cameras primarily captured images illuminated by conventional light sources (e.g., incandescent, fluorescent, and natural/outdoor light).
 The perceived colors of these early light sources’ spectra are conveniently correlated with blackbody radiators---idealized physical bodies whose spectral distributions depend solely on temperature according to Planck’s law~\cite{wyszecki1982color}.
-In the CIE xy chromaticity space~\cite{xyz}, these blackbody sources form the Planckian locus, as shown in Figure~\ref{fig:teaser}.
+In the CIE xy chromaticity space~\cite{xyz}, these blackbody sources form the Planckian locus, as shown in \cref{fig:teaser}.
 Correlated color temperature (CCT) provides a simple 1D representation for characterizing such conventional light sources.
 The standard procedure for CST computation involves one-dimensional CCT-based interpolation of pre-calibrated matrices along the Planckian locus.
-Typically, two pre-calibrated illuminants are used (1) daylight 6500 K temperature and (2) incandescent light (CIE A).
+Typically, two pre-calibrated illuminants are used (1) daylight (6500 K) and (2) incandescent light (CIE A).

 However, the proliferation of LED technology has fundamentally disrupted this framework.
-Modern artificial illuminants exhibit chromaticity coordinates that deviate significantly from the Planckian locus, resulting in suboptimal color reproduction when using CCT-based interpolation (Figure~\ref{fig:teaser}).
+Modern artificial illuminants exhibit chromaticity coordinates that deviate significantly from the Planckian locus, resulting in suboptimal color reproduction when using CCT-based interpolation (\cref{fig:teaser}).
 This mismatch highlights the growing disparity between current camera color-processing assumptions and the spectral characteristics of modern illumination.

 This paper proposes shifting from a one-dimensional CCT space to a 2D chromaticity space for CST estimation.
 Our approach recognizes that modern illuminants require characterization beyond simple CCT, incorporating camera-specific chromaticity coordinates as input features.
-Moreover, we employ a lightweight multi-layered perceptron network to learn optimal interpolation.
+Moreover, we employ a low-parameter multi-layer perceptron (MLP) to learn optimal interpolation.
 By training on an expanded dataset including representative LED illuminants alongside traditional sources, our CST-MLP achieves superior colorimetric mapping that adapts to contemporary lighting spectral diversity while maintaining backward compatibility.

 Our key contributions are as follows: (1) CST-MLP, a lightweight MLP that predicts CSTs in 2D chromaticity space, replacing traditional CCT-based interpolation with learned transforms capable of handling non-Planckian illuminants; (2) adaptation of traditional and baseline methods to operate in the chromaticity domain; (3) extensive validation demonstrating an average 22\% improvement in color reproduction accuracy across two smartphones and two DSLRs; (4) a spatially varying extension for multi-illuminant scenarios; and (5) a carefully collected laboratory and in-the-wild dataset captured under non-Planckian illuminants for evaluating our method.
 This work represents a step toward modernizing in-camera color processing in line with the widespread adoption of LED lighting.